A hierarchical loss and its problems when classifying non-hierarchically: Results and discussion

-The columns ``one-hot win via hierarchy'' display the average over all testing samples of the hierarchical win fed with the results of a one-hot encoding of the class chosen according to Remark~\ref{inbest} of Section~\ref{construction}.
+The columns ``one-hot win via hierarchy'' display the average over all testing samples of the hierarchical win fed with the results of a one-hot encoding of the class chosen according to Subsection~\Ref{inbest} of Section~\Ref{methods}.
 (The one-hot encoding of a class is the vector whose entries are all zeros aside from a single entry of one in the position corresponding to the class.)
-The columns ``softmax win via hierarchy'' display the average over all testing samples of the hierarchical win fed with the results of a softmax from fastText of~\cite{joulin-grave-bojanowski-mikolov} (Section~\ref{softmax} above reviews the definition of ``softmax'').
-The columns ``$-$log of win via hierarchy'' display the average over all testing samples of the negative of the natural logarithm of the hierarchical win fed with the results of a softmax from fastText (Section~\ref{softmax} above reviews the definition of ``softmax'').
-The columns ``cross entropy'' display the average over all testing samples of the usual cross-entropy loss, which is the same as the negative of the natural logarithm of the hierarchical win fed with the results of a softmax when using a ``flat'' hierarchy in which all labelable classes are leaves attached to the root (as discussed in Section~\ref{softmax}).
+The columns ``softmax win via hierarchy'' display the average over all testing samples of the hierarchical win fed with the results of a softmax from fastText of~\cite{joulin-grave-bojanowski-mikolov} (Subsection~\Ref{softmax} of Section~\Ref{methods} above reviews the definition of ``softmax'').
+The columns ``$-$log of win via hierarchy'' display the average over all testing samples of the negative of the natural logarithm of the hierarchical win fed with the results of a softmax from fastText (Subsection~\Ref{softmax} of Section~\Ref{methods} above reviews the definition of ``softmax'').
+The columns ``cross-entropy'' display the average over all testing samples of the usual cross-entropy loss, which is the same as the negative of the natural logarithm of the hierarchical win fed with the results of a softmax when using a ``flat'' hierarchy in which all labelable classes are leaves attached to the root (as discussed in Subsection~\Ref{softmax} of Section~\Ref{methods}).
+Please note that the hierarchy and form of the training loss may be different than the hierarchies and forms of the testing losses and wins; for example, using the ``flat'' training loss does not alter the full hierarchy used in the ``$-$log of win via hierarchy.''